ShreyasUGit/PCA-and-CNNs/README.md

 # PCA-and-CNNs
-Dimensionality Reduction using PCAs and Image Classification with CNNs
+Dimensionality Reduction using PCA and Image Classification with CNNs